What is fear actually?

 What exactly are anxiety states?
 They are more intense and long-lasting than normal feelings of anxiety.
 They can occur without a specific trigger and have a significant impact on daily life.
 Those affected often feel permanently tense, anxious and worried, which severely restricts their quality of life and affects many aspects of life - from work and social relationships to everyday activities.

 Anxiety disorders can be divided into several categories.
-The three most important are phobias, panic disorders and a generalized anxiety disorder.
+The three most important are phobias, panic disorders and generalized anxiety disorder.
 Phobias relate to specific objects, such as spiders, flies or syringes, or (social) situations.
 A particularly severe form of anxiety is panic disorder.
 Here, sufferers experience recurring, unexpected panic attacks, i.e. sudden, intense waves of fear that trigger strong physical reactions such as a racing heart, sweating, trembling and shortness of breath.
-Even though panic attacks usually only last a few minutes, they often leave people feeling deeply insecure and very afraid of further attacks - a vicious circle.
-The third form, generalized anxiety disorder, is characterized by constant worry and anxiety without a specific trigger, which leads to restlessness, sleep disturbances and muscle tension.
+Even if panic attacks usually only last a few minutes, they often leave the person feeling deeply insecure and very afraid of further attacks - a vicious circle.
+The third form, the generalized anxiety disorder, is characterized by constant worry and anxiety without a specific trigger, which leads to restlessness, sleep disorders and muscle tension.

 Medical explanation of pathological anxiety

 In everyday life, anxiety manifests itself in many forms, such as nervousness before a presentation or worry about loved ones.
 Such fears are normal, but if they occur for no clear reason or are disproportionately strong, they can make life more difficult.
-The question then arises: Where do these anxieties come from?
+Then the question arises: Where do these anxieties come from?

 In this context, some medical backgrounds are interesting, for example the consideration of hormonal influences.
 The stress hormone cortisol in particular is known to trigger anxiety and tension when levels are high.
 People who are under chronic stress often have permanently elevated cortisol levels, which can lead to persistent anxiety.
 There are therefore anxiety states that are hormonally induced, including menopausal anxiety.
 Women experience strong hormonal fluctuations during this phase of life, in particular a decrease in oestrogen and progesterone.
 These hormones have a calming effect on the brain and their decline can lead to increased nervousness and anxiety.

-Chronic diseases such as diabetes and neurological disorders such as migraines can also lead to anxiety, but also in an indirect way, i.e. through similar symptoms or through the constant pain and unpredictability of symptoms, as is the case with fibromyalgia or irritable bowel syndrome, for example.
-We will not discuss serious psychological problems such as PTSD or depression in detail here, as they generally require professional treatment.
+Chronic diseases such as diabetes and neurological disorders such as migraines can also lead to anxiety, but also in an indirect way, i.e. through the similar symptoms or through the constant pain and unpredictability of the symptoms, as is the case with fibromyalgia or irritable bowel syndrome, for example.
+Serious psychological problems such as PTSD or depression will not be discussed in detail here, as they generally require professional treatment.
 In the following section, we will now focus on the symptoms of anxiety, as a comprehensive understanding of these helps with diagnosis and treatment.
 In this way, practical strategies for coping in everyday life can be developed.

 Anxiety: classifying symptoms correctly

 "Do I have an anxiety disorder?"
 You may have asked yourself this question when certain symptoms occur.
 Anxiety can manifest itself in many different ways and affects both the body and the mind.
-Although symptoms can vary in intensity and frequency, they almost always have a significant impact on the daily life and well-being of those affected.
+These can be symptoms can vary in intensity and frequency, but they almost always have a significant impact on the daily life and well-being of those affected.
 Here is a brief overview for you:

 1. physical symptoms